 If you’re someone who’s liable to drop their smartphone, the iPhone 8 comes with a high risk warning, so invest in a bumper, as there’s glass to be smashed on both sides now.

 Apple says the glass is super-tough, but we’ve found that it does scratch – and if you opt for the Space Grey color it’s also quite the fingerprint magnet.
 The silver model we reviewed was more forgiving though, which meant less time cleaning it with our shirt sleeve.
+Apple also offers a striking gold color option and, now, the Product Red iPhone 8 if you held out for the special edition hue.

 - 4.7-inch Retina HD display, same as the iPhone 7